rfay/ddev-platformsh-php/README.md

 1. Clone your project repository (e.g. `platform get <projectid>`)
 2. `cd` into your project directory
 3. Run `ddev config` and answer the questions as appropriate
-4. Run `ddev add-on get ddev/ddev-platformsh` and answer the questions as appropriate
+4. Run `ddev add-on get ddev/ddev-platformsh-php` and answer the questions as appropriate
 5. Run `ddev start`
 6. (Optional) Run `ddev pull platform` to retrieve a copy of the database and contents from the project's file mounts from the environment you entered in step #5.
 (If you only want to retrieve the database (skipping the file mounts), add the `--skip-files` flag to the `ddev pull platform` command.)

 ### Upgrade

-To upgrade your version of ddev-platformsh, repeat the `ddev add-on get ddev/ddev-platformsh` to get the latest release.
+To upgrade your version of ddev-platformsh-php, repeat the `ddev add-on get ddev/ddev-platformsh-php` to get the latest release.
 To see the installed version, `ddev add-on list --installed`.

 ### Run it again if you change your Platform.sh configuration

-If you change your `.platform.app.yaml` or something in your `.platform` directory, repeat the `ddev add-on get ddev/ddev-platformsh` so that the generated configuration for DDEV will be updated.
+If you change your `.platform.app.yaml` or something in your `.platform` directory, repeat the `ddev add-on get ddev/ddev-platformsh-php` so that the generated configuration for DDEV will be updated.

 ## Notes